ValueRaider/yfinance-cache/README.md

 # Verify prices of entire cache, ticker symbols processed alphabetically.
 Recommend using `requests_cache` session.
 yfc.verify_cached_tickers_prices(
 	session=None,  # recommend you provide a requests_cache here
+	rtol=0.0001,
+	vol_rtol=0.005,
 	correct=False,
-	resume_from_tkr=None,  # in case you aborted verification, can jump ahead debug_tkr=None,  # only verify this ticker symbol debug_interval=None)
+	resume_from_tkr=None,  # in case you aborted verification, can jump ahead to this ticker symbol.
+Append '+1' to start AFTER the ticker debug_tkr=None,  # only verify this ticker symbol debug_interval=None)
 ```